The logarithmic Sobolev inequality for a submanifold in Euclidean space: Proof of Corollary

-In the next step, we integrate the expression on the left with respect to the measure $\varphi \, d\mu$, and we integrate the expression on the right with respect to the measure $f \, d\text{\rm vol}$.
+In the next step, we integrate the expression on the left hand side with respect to the measure $f \, d\text{\rm vol}$, and we integrate the expression on the right hand side with respect to the measure $\varphi \, d\gamma$.
 Using the divergence theorem, we conclude that

 Hence, Corollary \ref{main.thm.v2} follows from Theorem \ref{main.thm.v1}.